IgniteUI/igniteui-docfx/en/components/tabs.md

 export class AppModule {}
 ```

 We set the tabs header by providing a content between [`igx-tab-header`]({environment:angularApiUrl}/classes/igxtabheader.html}).
-To set the tabs name we simply add a span with [`igxTabHeaderLabel`]({environment:angularApiUrl}/classes/igxtabheaderlabeldirective.html) directive, between the `igx-tab-header` tags.
+To set the tab's name we simply add a span with [`igxTabHeaderLabel`]({environment:angularApiUrl}/classes/igxtabheaderlabeldirective.html) directive.
 Any content that will appear as a tab item's content should be added between [`igx-tab-content`]({environment:angularApiUrl}/classes/igxtabcontent.html}) tags.

 ```html
 <igx-tabs>